AlignmentResearch/tuned-lens/README.md

-# logit-lens
+# white-box
-Tools for understanding how transformer predictions are built up iteratively layer-by-layer
+Tools for understanding how transformer predictions are built layer-by-layer